dimajix/flowman/docs/spec/mapping/grouped-aggregate.md

   then all aggregations will be used.

 * `filter` **(optional)** *(type: string)*:
- A Spark SQL filter condition to be applied to all incoming records within this group *befpre* aggregation.
+ A Spark SQL filter condition to be applied to all incoming records within this group *before* aggregation.

 * `having`  **(optional)** *(type: string)*:
   A Spark SQL filter condition to be applied to all aggregates within this group after aggregation.